 Because of this, it is important to approach heroin withdrawal in a controlled and supervised manner.
 Often, individuals undergo a process known as tapering, in which they progress from heroin to a heroin-like substitute such as methadone.

 This is a far safer method in which someone can withdraw from heroin as it reduces the harmful physical effects that can leave an induvial with lifelong issues.

-After detoxification, individuals are encouraged to undergo OK Rehab’s recommended stay of 28 days to focus on other addiction treatment programmes, such as therapy based on treating the mental health effects of long-term heroin usage.
+After detoxification at rehab in Lincolnshire, individuals are encouraged to undergo OK Rehab’s recommended stay of 28 days to focus on other addiction treatment programmes, such as therapy based on treating the mental health effects of long-term heroin usage.